 1995-W Proof Silver Eagle

 While not issued as the annual Proof Silver Eagle, the 1995-W Silver Eagle is largely considered to be THE key date of the entire Silver Eagle series.
 Issued and only available in in the 10th Anniversary Set, while a mintage of 45,000 was initially set, only 30,125 sold and are thus now available to collectors.
 Sometimes called “the King of American Silver Eagles,” this issue gained the number four position in the famous resource book, 100 Greatest U.S Modern Coins.

 The Burnished Silver Eagle is the youngest of the three annual issues.
 Accordingly, the key dates are more likely to change than they are for BU and Proof Silver Eagles.
 That said, it is also possible that the recent dip in mintages could have resulted in all-time lows.
 Time will tell.

 2017 set a new low for Burnished Silver Eagle production.
 It marked the first year that fewer than 150,000 pieces were struck.
 A handful of special Silver Eagle issues have had lower mintages, but this was at the time the lowest mintage among the three regular issues at the time.

 2018 Burnished Silver Eagle

 With relatively little variation in the three annual Silver Eagle series over time, the search for key dates is the perfect way to spruce up collecting for those who love its iconic designs.
-While the burnished key dates may change, the key dates of the proofs and business strikes seem secure for the foreseeable future.
+While the burnished key dates may change, the key dates of the proofs and business strikes seem secure for the foreseeable future, although who knows what time may bring.
 Why not try adding a few of these standout pieces to your collection?